MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

     var nTerms = hamiltonian.CountTerms();
 ```

-By combining coefficients of equivalent terms, we reduce the total number of terms in the Hamiltonian.
+By combining coefficients of equivalent terms, you reduce the total number of terms in the Hamiltonian.
 Later on, this reduces the number of quantum gates required to simulate the Hamiltonian.

-### Internal Representation
+### Internal representation

 A fermionic Hamiltonian with one- and two-body interactions is represented in second-quantized notation as